k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 <web>

-Initiating an action may be done by any of the following 3 methods:
+Initiating an action may be done by any of the following 3 practices:

 - right-clicking on the context menu in the Project Tree